luciopaiva/protobuf-memory-optimizations/README.md

 # Protobuf memory optimizations

-This is a simple experiment to show how reusing objects can hugely improve memory allocations needed to serialize protobuf messages.
+This is a simple experiment to show how reusing objects can hugely decrease the number memory allocations needed to handle protobuf messages.

 ## Results